Passeriformes / Turdidae / Turdus

 Introduction

-A thrush species in the family Turdidae.
-Found throughout the Indian subcontinent, ranging across Bangladesh, Bhutan, India, Myanmar, Nepal, and Pakistan.
-Inhabits subtropical or tropical moist montane forests and subtropical or tropical high-altitude shrubland.
-On the Tibetan Plateau, this species breeds twice annually with contrasting reproductive strategies between attempts.
-Exhibits personality differences in females, with bold and shy nest defense behaviors correlating to reproductive success.
+A species in the family Turdidae found throughout the Indian subcontinent, including Bangladesh, Bhutan, India, Myanmar, Nepal, and Pakistan.
+It inhabits subtropical or tropical moist montane forests and high-altitude shrubland.
+On the Tibetan Plateau, it can breed twice a year, with distinct differences in clutch size and nestling body condition between attempts.

 Distribution & Habitat